 Unaddressed hearing loss has long been known to have a negative impact on quality of life.
 But in recent years, studies also show a link between hearing loss and dementia, depression, diabetes, cardiovascular disease, moderate chronic kidney disease, rheumatoid arthritis, sleep apnea, as well as an increased risk of falls, hospitalization, and even mortality in certain populations.

-Because most physicians don’t screen for hearing loss as a routine part of adult annual exams (3 out of 4 don’t), it’s important for people to go to a hearing care professional to have their hearing tested.
+Because most adult physical exams don't include a hearing screening (3 out of 4 don’t), it’s important for people to go to a hearing care professional to have their hearing tested.
 A comprehensive exam by a hearing care professional not only will provide an accurate diagnosis of hearing loss, but it also will identify baseline hearing levels so people can better monitor their hearing health.

 BHI reminds consumers that hearing loss affects all age groups.
-In fact, nearly 60 percent of the one in ten adults in the U.S. who say they have hearing difficulty are still working age (18 to 67 years), according to BHI research.
-And as many as 10 percent of people in their forties already have hearing loss.
+In fact, nearly 60 percent of the approximately one in eight adults in the U.S. who say they have hearing difficulty are still working age (18 to 67 years), according to BHI research.
+And about 10 percent of people in their forties already have hearing loss.

 Research conducted by BHI also shows that appropriately treating hearing loss has a positive impact on quality of life.
 For example, people with hearing difficulty who use hearing aids are less likely to feel down or depressed and are more likely to feel engaged in life, optimistic, and get pleasure in doing things.